dfuse-io/example-stream-action-rates/README.md

 - The dfuse GraphQL documentation can be found [here](https://docs.dfuse.io/#graphql)
 - If you are not familiar with GraphQL already, take a look at [Introduction to GraphQL](https://graphql.org/learn/)
-- To help you construct your query and access our api documentation you can use [GraphiQL](https://mainnet.eos.dfuse.io/graphiql/) _"A graphical interactive in-browser GraphQL IDE."_ https://mainnet.eos.dfuse.io/graphiql/
+- To help you construct your query and access our API documentation you can use [GraphiQL](https://mainnet.eos.dfuse.io/graphiql/) _"A graphical interactive in-browser GraphQL IDE."_ https://mainnet.eos.dfuse.io/graphiql/

-### Build the graphQL subscription
+### Build the GraphQL subscription

 We use the [gql](https://www.apollographql.com/docs/react/essentials/queries) function to build our subscription query: